offspot/mediawiki-docker/README.md

 ---------

 The `data` directory contains the database, images, file config and images.
 Everything which makes your Mediawiki instance unique.
+It is initialized when the container is created if needed files are not present (LocalSettings.custom.php and the MySQLite file).

 You can customise the Mediawiki by editing your `config/LocalSettings.custom.php`.
 If you want to know more, have a